Jewish Women Who Serve—in the Statehouse

 POLITICAL ACTIVISM IS IN HER BLOOD

 Patrice Arent likes to joke that the entire Jewish delegation to the Utah State Legislature agrees on everything.
 That’s because she’s it.
-Now in her 19th year representing parts of Salt Lake City and surrounding areas in the state’s House of Representatives, Arent was born and raised in the heavily Mormon state, the granddaughter of immigrants who moved there to trade furs with trappers.
+Now in her 19th year representing parts of Salt Lake City and surrounding areas—after four years spent in the senate and 15 in the state’s House of Representatives—Arent was born and raised in the heavily Mormon state, the granddaughter of immigrants who moved there to trade furs with trappers.

 The fact that she served on the boards of her synagogue and the local Jewish federation—and that her daughter Sarah Mulhern is a rabbi—is held in high esteem among her colleagues, the 63-year-old Democratic lawmaker said.
 Israel, too, enjoys widespread support in the state, she said, noting that because of the popularity of Brigham Young University’s semester in Israel program, many Utahns are familiar with the Jewish state.